Paraphrasing in MLA

 Paraphrasing is a valuable skill.
 It allows you to seamlessly integrate another person’s ideas into your work, and it is the preferred way to integrate most research information into a paper.

 In addition to writing a good paraphrase, you must also include a citation with the paraphrase.
-One effective way to do this is by following the MLA style of citing sources.
+One effective way to do this is by using MLA in-text citations.

 But first, let’s define paraphrasing.